rc-tsai/gis-portfolio/Suitability Analysis for Bald Eagle.md

 <br>

 ## Suitability model
 The ordinal combination is used to evaluate the suitability of potential habitat for bald eagles in Georgia.
-I concatenated the layers to identify potential habitat.
-However, this is an intermediate result.
-The final result will be detailed, followed by the maps in the next few pages.
+I concatenated the layers to identify suitable habitat.
+I used 'Raster Calculator' to concatenate tree canopy cover percentage and lead (Pb) by ppm layers in ArcGIS Pro based on the constratins in the following table.

 _Rating schedule_
 | **Factor** | **Constraint** | **Factor Constraint** |